 I’ve just returned from a trip to Okinawa.
 Now that my memory is still fresh, I want to quickly bring to you 18 Important Things to know before visiting Okinawa.
-These are points I’d diligently jotted down when travelling in Okinawa and I hope they will be useful in your travel planning.
+These are points I’d diligently jotted down when traveling in Okinawa and I hope they will be useful in your travel planning.

 I’ll address points like: